ICOS-Carbon-Portal/pylib/uploadNewVersion.md

 ### create the distribution files

-I highly recomend you delete the folder "build" if you have one, then run
+I highly recommend you delete the folder "build" if you have one, then run

 python setup.py sdist bdist_wheel

-### upload to testpi
+### upload to testpi (with the latest version...)
-twine upload --repository testpypi dist/*
+twine upload --repository testpypi dist/icoscp-0.1.7.tar.gz

 ### test installation from testpi